crispinprojects/talkcalendar/README.md

 Raspberry Pi OS (64-bit) is a port of Debian Bookworm and by default it uses the Wayland compositor called [labwc](https://github.com/labwc/labwc).
 Consequently, you can build Talk Calendar on a Raspberry Pi 4 and 5 running Raspberry Pi OS in the same way described above for Debian 12 Bookworm.

-Again you need to install the [Flite](https://packages.debian.org/bookworm/flite1-dev) speech synthesis library on the Raspberry Pi using the terminal command below.
+Again you need to install the [Flite](https://packages.debian.org/bookworm/flite1-dev) speech synthesis development library on the Raspberry Pi using the terminal command below.

 ```
 sudo apt install flite1-dev
 ```

-A prebuilt ARM64 Raspberry Pi binary of the latest version of Talk Calendar is available and can be downloaded from the binary directory.
+A pre-built ARM64 Raspberry Pi binary of the latest version of Talk Calendar is available and can be downloaded from the binary directory.
 This has been built using GTK 4.8 and tested with Raspberry Pi OS (64-bit) on a Pi 500.

 ### Debian Trixie